ankaAR/bestiario5e/_creatures/shadowdancer.md

 ***Multiattack*** The shadow dancer makes three spiked chain attacks.

 ***Spiked Chain*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 10 pies, un objetivo.
-Impacto: 10 (2d6 + 3) piercing damage, and the target must succeed on a DC 14 Dexterity saving throw or suffer one additional effect of the shadow dancer's choice:
+Impacto: 10 (2d6 + 3) puntos de daño perforante, and the target must succeed on a DC 14 Dexterity saving throw or suffer one additional effect of the shadow dancer's choice:
 > The target is grappled (escape DC 14) if it is a Medium or smaller creature.
 Until the grapple ends, the target is restrained, and the shadow dancer can't grapple another target.
 > The target is knocked prone.
 > The target takes 22 (4d10) necrotic damage.